rakeshkuncham/secure-eks-style-minikube/README.md

 README.md
-# Secure EKS-Style Deployment on Minikube
+# Secure EKS-Style Minikube Deployment

 ## Overview

-Simulated a secure microservice stack with gateway, auth-service, data-service, and MinIO (mock S3), applying production-grade security policies and observability.
+This repository contains a secure Kubernetes setup using Minikube, simulating a production-like Amazon EKS environment.
+It includes secure deployment configurations such as role-based access control (RBAC), NetworkPolicies, and HTTPS Ingress with TLS, showcasing strong fundamentals in Kubernetes security and architecture..

 ## Setup Instructions
 1. Start Minikube: